slipguru/palladio/doc/source/framework.rst

 Pipeline
 ----------------

-Once the main script has been launched, the configuration file is read in order to retrieve all required information to run the experiments.
+Once the main script has been launched, the configuration file is read in order to retrieve all required information to run all the experiments of a **PALLADIO** *session*.
 These include:

 * The location of **data** and **labels** files.
 * Experiment design parameters, such as the total number of experiments and the ratio of samples to be used for testing in each experiment.
-* Parameters specific to the chosen machine learning algorithm: for instance, for the :math:`\ell_1 \ell_2` regularized algorithm, the range for the :math:`\tau` and :math:`\lambda` parameters.
+* Parameters specific to the chosen machine learning algorithm: for instance, for the :math:`\ell_1 \ell_2` regularized algorithm, the values for the :math:`\tau` and :math:`\lambda` parameters.

+A *session folder* is created within the folder containing the configuration file, in order to keep everything as contained as possible; data and labels file, together with the configuration file itself, are copied inside this folder.
 Then, experiments are distributed among the machines of the cluster; each machine will be assigned roughly the same number of jobs in order to balance the load.

 Experiments
 ^^^^^^^^^^^^